ExCL-Docs/excl-user-docs/software/git.md

     ```
     - Log in and verify key is still available.

-{% hint style="info" %}
+{% hint style="warning" %}
-**Note:** Do not launch an SSH-agent on the remote system when using SSH Forwarding, as the new agent will hide the forwarded keys.
+**Warning:** Do not launch an SSH-agent on the remote system when using SSH Forwarding, as the new agent will hide the forwarded keys.
 {% endhint %}